redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 ostreesetup --nogpg --url=http://1.2.3.4:80/repo --osname=rhel --ref=rhel/8/x86_64/edge
 ```

-Most of these are the defaults for kickstarting standard RHEL, and they apply here to Device Edge as well.
+Most of these are the defaults for kickstarting standard RHEL, and they apply here to Red Hat Device Edge as well.

 ### Step 2 - OSTree Specific Setup